Electrician Visa Sponsorship Jobs in North Carolina

 Which companies sponsor visas for electricians in North Carolina?

 Large electrical contractors and industrial construction firms are the most consistent sponsors for electricians in North Carolina.
-Companies supporting the state's semiconductor fab buildouts near the Research Triangle, data center expansions in the Charlotte metro, and utility-scale solar projects have filed H-2B and H-1B petitions for skilled trades roles.
+Companies supporting the state's semiconductor fab buildouts near the Research Triangle, data center expansions in the Charlotte metro, and utility-scale solar projects have filed H-2B visa and H-1B visa petitions for skilled trades roles.
 National mechanical and electrical contractors with active NC project offices are worth prioritizing in your search.

 Which visa types are most common for electrician roles in North Carolina?